apostrophecms-legacy/apostrophe-schemas/README.md

 When using the `singleton` type, you must always specify `widgetType` to indicate what type of widget should appear.

 Joins are also supported as described later.

+#### Required Fields

+You can make any field mandatory by giving it the `required: true` attribute.
+Currently this is only implemented in browser-side JavaScript, so your server-side code should be prepared not to crash if a property is unexpectedly empty.

+If the user attempts to save without completing a required field, the `apos-error` class will be set on the `fieldset` element for that field, and `schemas.convertFields` will pass an error to its callback.
+If `schemas.convertFields` passes an error, your code should not attempt to save the object or close the dialog in question, but rather let the user continue to edit until the callback is invoked with no error.

+The field in question must not be empty.

 #### Preventing Autocomplete